pusnik/match-carousel/README.md

 # match-carousel
-jQuery plugin to display matches in a caraousel parsed from json file.
+jQuery plugin to display a caraousel of matches parsed from JSON file.

 Import:
 ```